davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 This video is from French-German television station ARTE.
 It gives a very good overview of the movie.
 I would almost argue that it covers too much.
 The movie is probably better, if you have not seen this before.
 Therefore, I am adding this to the very end of this blog post.

 {{< youtube dlPhWbqyReE >}}

+### Feedback

+I guess this is the best feedback I could ask for.

+{{< tweet 1495342926129508353 >}}

+If you want to comment on this article, twitter might be a good way.
+[This tweet](https://twitter.com/davidbeckonline/status/1495328323102203908?s=20&t=LRJc84NZGaUTF0fg9a4ysg) would be the right spot.